-- A. The Committee will annually approve schedules of teams participating in girls lacrosse. - B. All teams must complete their entire schedule, which was submitted to the NHIAA.
+- A. The committee will annually approve schedules of teams participating in girls lacrosse. - B. All teams must complete their entire schedule, which was submitted to the NHIAA.
 To be eligible for tournament play and seeding, the Girls Lacrosse Committee will consider completed schedules only.
 Any scheduled game not played will be forfeited by both teams unless the circumstances are made known to the Executive Director of the NHIAA prior to the seeding meeting. - C. If a regular season game is postponed; the schools involved are to reschedule the game on the next available date.
 No make-up games may be scheduled during the final week of the season unless they are games that were regularly scheduled for that week.
 Games postponed prior to the final week must have been made up before that date.
-Exceptions to this will be made only with prior approval of the NHIAA Lacrosse Committee through the Executive Director. - D. Girls Varsity and Sub Varsity will play 25 minute halves.
-During back to back games, the varsity game will consist of 25 minute halves and the sub varsity game will consist of 20 minute halves; Upon mutual agreement the sub-varsity halves may be reduced to a minimum of ten minutes each with a five (5) minutes intermission.
+Exceptions to this will be made only with prior approval of the NHIAA Lacrosse Committee through the Executive Director. - D. Girls varsity and sub varsity lacrosse will have four twelve minute quarters.
+During back to back games - The varsity game will consist of four (4) twelve minute quarters - The sub varsity game will consist of four (4) ten minute quarters.
+Upon mutual agreement the sub-varsity quarters may be reduced to a minimum of five (5) minutes each with a five (5) minutes intermission.
 A full sub-varsity rate shall be paid regardless of length of game time.